Get a healthy dose of omega-3’s with this easy and elegant dish you can have on the dinner table in under 30 minutes. JUMP TO RECIPE

 I find salmon almost as versatile to cook as chicken so I make it quite often.
 My usual preparation is roasting it simply, with olive oil, salt and pepper, and a sprinkling of Herbs de Provence, or, if I’m in the mood for something with more robust flavor, I’ll spread some homemade pesto on top before roasting.
 Lately I’ve gotten a little bored with these dishes and decided it was time for something new.
 Pistachio crusted recipes are popular right now so I decided to come up with one of these toppings for salmon.
 After doing a little research I learned that apricots pair well with pistachios, so I mixed up a traditional pistachio topping and threw in some apricot jam to create this easy and elegant salmon dish.
 Apricot Pistachio Crusted Salmon has incredible savory flavor with just a hint of sweet and tart from the apricots and lemon.
 If you’re a fan of salmon, you’ll definitely want to add this recipe to your lunch/dinner rotation.

 Apricot Pistachio Crusted Salmon is so delicious!
-One bite and you most likely won’t be looking for other reasons to make this dish but just in case you are, did you know that the USDA’s dietary guidelines, along with leading health organizations, recommend eating seafood twice per week?
+One bite and you most likely won’t be looking for other reasons to make this dish but just in case you are, did you know that the United States Food & Drug Administration, along with leading health organizations, recommend eating at least 8 ounces of seafood per week?
 And they specifically recommend including fish such as salmon because it’s higher in Omega-3’s and lower in mercury than other types of fish.
 Omega-3’s have numerous health benefits, which you can read more about here, and salmon is one of the best sources of these essential fatty acids.

 For other delicious, nutritious salmon recipes check out: Chickpea Pasta with Salmon in Light Lemon Cream Sauce, Black Rice Salmon Salad with Lemon Dijon Vinaigrette, and Farro Salmon Salad.